ekrunch/ubiquiti_unifi_configs/README.md

 ### Documents

+All files are located in *Products/USG*

-- Products/USG/upnp_config.gateway.json
+- upnp_config.gateway.json
-  - _Enable UPnP / NAT-PMP on the USG_
+  - _Enable UPnP / NAT-PMP on the USG_ - **Working**
+- dnscache_config.gateway.json
+  - Increase DNS Cache size - **Testing**
+- static_dns_entry_config.gateway.json
+  - Create static entries in the DNS server - **Testing**
+- dnsdomainname_config.gateway.json
+  - Set domain name properly - **Testing**

+### Reference Documentation

+- The USG is built on Ubiquiti's EdgeOS, which is based on Vyatta Core.
+To the best of my knowledge, it was forked from Vyatta Core 6.3, so I have put up the Vyatta 6.3 documentation as well.